gardener/documentation/website/documentation/getting-started/architecture/_index.md

 ![](./images/api-endpoint-1.png)

 API aggregation involves setting up a so called extension-API-server and registering it with the main Kubernetes API server.
 The extension API server will then serve resources of custom-defined API groups on its own.
 While the main Kubernetes API server is still used to handle RBAC, authorization, namespacing, quotas, limits, etc.,  all custom resources will be delegated to the extenstion-API-server.
-This is done though an APIService resource in the main API server - it specifies that, e.g., the API group `core.gardener.cloud` is served by a dedicated extension-API-server and all requests concerning this API group should be forwarded the specified IP address or Kubernetes service name.
+This is done through an APIService resource in the main API server - it specifies that, e.g., the API group `core.gardener.cloud` is served by a dedicated extension-API-server and all requests concerning this API group should be forwarded the specified IP address or Kubernetes service name.
 Extension API servers can persist their resources in their very own etcd but they do not have to - instead, they can use the main API servers etcd as well.

 ![](./images/api-endpoint-2.png)